On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Preliminaries

-We refer to \cite{GNT16} and \cite[Subsection 2.3]{HW19a} for the notion of $W\OO$-rational singularities.
-Since log resolutions of singularities are not known to exist beyond dimension three, a singularity $X$ is called \emph{$W\OO$-rational} if $R^if_*W\OO_{V,\Q}= 0$ for $i>0$ and every quasi-resolution $f \colon V \to X$ (see \cite[Section 3]{GNT16}).
+We refer to \cite{GNT16} and \cite[Subsection 2.3]{HW19a} for the notion of $W\OO$-rational singularities in positive characteristic.
+Since log resolutions of singularities are not known to exist beyond dimension three, a positive characteristic singularity $X$ is called \emph{$W\OO$-rational} if $R^if_*W\OO_{V,\Q}= 0$ for $i>0$ and every quasi-resolution $f \colon V \to X$ (see \cite[Section 3]{GNT16}).
 Note that it is enough to verify this condition on a single quasi-resolution (\cite[Corollary 4.5.1]{CR12}).
 In particular, if $X$ admits a usual resolution of singularities, we can verify this condition on it.

 \begin{lemma} Let $(X,\Delta)$ be a $\Q$-factorial dlt pair and $S$ an irreducible component of $\lfloor \Delta \rfloor$.
 If $S^\nu \to S$ is the normalisation and $K_{S^\nu}+\Delta _{S^\nu}=(K_X+\Delta )|_{S^\nu}$, then $(S^\nu,\Delta _{S^\nu})$ is dlt and there is a bijection between the strata of $\lfloor \Delta _{S^\nu}\rfloor$ and the strata of $\lfloor \Delta \rfloor$ that are contained in $S$.